CatLoves/DIY_Deep_Learning/README.md

 - **High productivity**: Life is short, I use python!
 Get away from time-consuming and tedious C/C++ code for high productivity.
 - **Complete documentation**: Professional document tool [pdoc](https://pdoc.dev/docs/pdoc.html) is massively used to help users master every important function

+Limitations are:
+- **Non-distributed**: Until now, multi-GPU traning is not supported.